jamietanna/sarahseewhy.github.io/_posts/2021-02-09-month-note.md

 #### `Resist the temptation to add value to a conversation`

-I found this quote in the book [_Culture Code_](http://danielcoyle.com/the-culture-code/) on and I love it.
+I found this quote in the book [_Culture Code_](http://danielcoyle.com/the-culture-code/) and I love it.
 I come from a talkative family and it's a helpful reminder that as I leader I want to be listening more than speaking.

 #### `Seek first to understand, then to be understood`

 This is one of my favourite sayings from my former CTO.
-Over the last few years I've found it far more useful to ask clarifying questions than immediately responding.
+Over the last few years I've found it far more useful to ask clarifying questions than immediately respond.

 It also speaks to "communicating generously", something Denise Yu touches on in her blog ["Habits of High Functioning Teams"](https://deniseyu.io/2020/05/23/habits-of-high-performing-teams.html):